Small dogs can chill easily. Help keep them warm while on a walk or just playing in the backyard.

 Dogs throughout history have been kept warm with blankets and jackets by their caring Guardians when it gets cold.
 A dog’s skin is much thinner than humans and they feel the effects of heat and cold much more.
 Even large dogs with thick coats, if exposed to cold for longer periods can benefit from wearing clothing, especially if they are older with aching bones.
 Active dogs in winter should be warmed up prior to and after outdoor exercise by throwing on a jacket or sweater to keep muscles loose and help prevent injury.

 Small dogs get colder more rapidly than larger dogs, especially those with thin coats.
 Jackets are an essential piece of clothing even during mild or cool weather, and very necessary during cold winter months.
-Clothing, including shirts and sweaters on dogs also can help to calm them.
+Clothing, including shirts and sweaters on dogs, can also help to calm them.
 It’s known as the Tellington Touch principle where being draped in clothing provides a security blanket effect and they feel protected.

 Finding the right jacket for your dog can be a challenging task.
 Similar to human clothing, sizes are determined by measurements and not body weight.
 Measuring your dog accurately is not easy and sizes vary between all different manufacturers, so not all size “small” are the same.
 It’s best to measure your dog as instructed in our online video “How to Measure Your Dog” and write down the results.
 Keep in mind that clothing does vary and published measurements may vary from the actual piece.
 To help consumers with this challenge GW Little has adopted a free exchange program where you don’t pay any shipping to move into a different size.